GUIDE: Resolving Domain Bias in GUI Agents through Real-Time Web Video Retrieval and Plug-and-Play Annotation: Introduction

 \textbf{(1)~Retrieval Agent} (\cref{sec:video-rag}).
 Given a task instruction, the retrieval agent searches YouTube for candidate tutorial videos and applies a progressive three-stage subtitle-driven filtering pipeline---domain classification, topic extraction, and relevance matching---to precisely identify the most task-relevant GUI demonstration videos.

 \textbf{(2)~Annotation Agent} (\cref{sec:annotation}).
-The annotation agent processes selected videos through a fully automated inverse dynamics pipeline: extracting keyframes, detecting UI elements, and inferring transferable annotation information that is then decomposed into structured \plan{} and \ground{} knowledge.
+The annotation agent processes selected videos through a fully automated VLM pairwise video annotation pipeline: extracting keyframes, detecting UI elements, and inferring transferable annotation information that is then decomposed into structured \plan{} and \ground{} knowledge.

 \textbf{(3)~GUI Agent integration} (\cref{sec:integration}). \plan{} knowledge is injected into the GUI agent's task planning module, and \ground{} knowledge is injected into the coordinate generation module, precisely targeting the two manifestations of domain bias without modifying the agent's architecture or model weights.